-2017-18 CULTURAL EXCHANGE FESTIVAL CONTINUES WITH
+2017-18 CULTURAL EXCHANGE FESTIVAL CELEBRATES THE HOLIDAYS WITH

 For the second consecutive season the Lincolnwood Chamber Orchestra and Chicago Chopin Society perform Christmas Spectacular at the Copernicus Center, 5216 W. Lawrence in Chicago, Sunday December 17, 3PM.
 It features an International Sing-along of Carols and selections from the Messiah, Czech diva Edita Randova, pianist/composer Jaroslaw Golembiowski, and 6 year old vocalist Penelope Simmons.

 Mezzosoprano Edita Randova has thrilled audiences around the world with her concert and operatic appearances, and is considered one of the leading Czech singers of our time.
 She will perform excerpts from Handel’s Messiah, works by Dvorak and Smetana, and traditional Czech Christmas music.
 Highlights of Ms. Randova’s international career include cultural exchange performances in Australia, China, Brazil, and at Carnegie Hall.
 In 2009, Ms. Randova was given the Gustav Mahler European Prize for her outstanding contribution to music, and in 2010 received the prize “La Reconnaissance culturelle Medaile d´OR Internationale.”